Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 If your shoes get all muddy on the hike, head to that little restaurant I mentioned, and instead of going in, cross the pedestrian bridge.
 They have a hose where you can spray off your shoes.

-5. Plan a stop at Lynn Arboretum
+5. Plan a stop at Lyon Arboretum

 Would We Recommend This Oahu Waterfall Hike to Families?

-In the end, I would definitely recommend Manoa Falls as a family hike with kids.
+In the end, I would definitely recommend Manoa Falls Honolulu as a family hike with kids.
 It was a great adventure and let us see a different part of Oahu.

-Becca Robins is a travel writer and owner of This Crazy Adventure Called Life where she helps families plan memorable vacations.
+Becca Robins is a travel writer, and owner of This Crazy Adventure Called Life, where she helps families plan memorable vacations.
 She specializes in travel to Disneyland and the West Coast.
 She lives with her husband and three sons in Idaho, where they enjoy hiking, swimming, and playing board games.

 Find her @thebeccarobins on Instagram and Twitter